 How We Evaluated

-We weighted six factors when ranking these scanners: clinical accuracy and mesh quality, software depth and AI features, ergonomics and scanning speed, ecosystem openness, total cost of ownership, and real practitioner sentiment from the dental community.
+We weighted six factors when ranking these scanners: clinical accuracy and mesh quality, software depth and AI features, ergonomics and scanning speed, ecosystem openness, total cost of ownership, and discussion in the dental community.

-Our editorial ratings are informed by the published TMR vendor reviews, third-party lab comparisons from the Institute of Digital Dentistry and Dental Tribune, peer-reviewed accuracy studies, and ongoing sentiment tracking on Reddit's r/dentistry and Dentaltown.
+Our editorial ratings are informed by our own independent vendor reviews, third-party lab comparisons from the Institute of Digital Dentistry, and discussion on Reddit's r/dentistry.
 We don't take vendor sponsorships, demo units, or paid placements — every ranking on this page is independent.

 The Bottom Line